lufia/check-journal/README.md

 *-e* option selects logs matched by PATTERN.
 If one or more *-e* options, all PATTERNs combines with AND operator.

-*-i* option indicates PATTERNs is case-insensitive.
+*-i* option indicates PATTERNs are case-insensitive.

 *-v* option selects logs matched NOT by PATTERN.
 If one or more *-v* options, all PATTERNs combines with OR operator.

-*-q* option suppress outputs of matched logs.
+*-q* option suppress outputs of selected logs.

 *--check* option indicates to behave as Sensu plugin mode.
-If selected logs by above options reached NUM times, default by 1, matched, **check-journal** exists as critical alert.
+If selected logs by above options reached NUM times, default by 1, **check-journal** reports a critical alert.

 ### Priorities